Edward F. Harrington (state representative): Death

 Harrington died on January 16, 1951, in Fall River.
 He was survived by his wife, a son, and three daughters.
-His sister, Alice C. Harrington, was a teacher at Somerset High School and B.M.C.
-Durfee High School, and an administrator in the Fall River school system.
-His son, John J. Harrington, taught at B.M.C Durfee High School in Fall River for over forty years.
 His grandson Edward F. Harrington served as United States Attorney for the District of Massachusetts and as a Judge for the United States District Court for the District of Massachusetts.
-Another grandson, John T. Harrington, MD, was the Dean of Tufts University School of Medicine from 1995 - 2002.
-His third grandson, Daniel T. Harrington, MD, was a sole practitioner in gastroenterology in Fall River.
+Another grandson, John T. Harrington, was the Dean of Tufts University School of Medicine from 1995 - 2002.